anqhuang-deloitte/aws_codingschool_github/README.md

 We want to define a .gitignore file and push the applied changes to the remote branch.

-1.Switch to local main branch.
+1. Switch to local main branch.
 <details>
   <summary>Show command</summary>